-A typical outside tap features a brass handle with a single spindle, and a male ¾ inch BSP thread for a 15 mm nozzle which allows for the connection of hoses.
+The handle of an outside tap is typically brass with a single spindle.
+The hose connector is usually a male ¾ inch BSP thread with a 15 mm nozzle.
 The nozzle usually features a simple layering to allow for the secure connection of a hose via a jubilee clip.
 However, this nozzle can be replaced with nozzles which are designed to fit directly into Hoselock-type hose connectors.

-Alternatively, the backing plate and tap connector may have their own integrated length of copper pipe for running through the wall, ranging from 350 – 400 mm.
+Alternatively, the backing plate and tap connector may have their own integrated length of copper pipe.
+This usually ranges in length from 350 – 400 mm.
 This is commonly found on outdoor tap kits and can be trimmed to the desired length with some pipe cutters.

-Outside taps should always be supplied by the mains and never from a cold water storage cistern, as a storage cistern would not offer satisfactory pressure.
+Outside taps should always be supplied by the mains and never from a cold water storage cistern.
+This is because a storage cistern would not offer satisfactory pressure.

 There are several possible ways to connect an outside tap to the mains, such as teeing off from a property’s underground service pipe.
 However, the most common configuration is that the tap is fitted on the external wall of a kitchen or downstairs toilet, and the supply for it is tee’d off from the nearby pipework inside that room.

-To prevent the contamination of the mains via the possible back flow of e.g. dirty water in a hose, water regulations require that the supply pipe is fitted with a double check valve.
+Water regulations require that the supply pipe is fitted with a double check valve.
+This is in order to prevent the contamination of the mains via the possible back flow of e.g. dirty water in a hose.
 However, many outdoor taps available on the market at the moment come with their own integrated double check valve.

 An outdoor tap must also be fitted with an isolation valve.
 This will allow for servicing or repairs to carried out without having to turn off the entire water supply to a property.
 In periods of freezing weather, an outdoor tap should always be isolated and the tap itself left open.
 This will prevent any water in the pipework from freezing and then bursting the pipe when it thaws.